g-plane/markup_fmt/docs/config.md

 Control the maximum number of attributes in one line.
 If this option is unset, there won't be any limitations.

-This option conflicts with `perferAttrsSingleLine` option.
+This option conflicts with `preferAttrsSingleLine` option.

 Default option is `null`.
 This option can't be `0`.